mkarla/epitope_mapping/data/README.md

 └── README.md
 ```

 Following this naming of the files will make everything look good.
-After running the analysis once each subfolder will also contain a `defaults.toml` file which contains your run settings.
+After running the analysis once for an analyte that subfolder will also contain a `defaults.toml` file which contains your run settings.
 Unless you use the `-d` tag when rerunning it will reuse thsoe settings.